| Web

 storage of bitmap images.
 The PNG graphic format was created

 the more complex TIFF format.
-Since it supports up to 48-bit
+Because the PNG format supports up to 48-bit

-truecolor or 16-bit grayscale, then saving, restoring and re-saving
+truecolor and 16-bit grayscale, then saving, restoring and resaving

 created by the Joint Photographic Experts Group, is a lossy compression